‘Monster’ Mom Tortured Child To Death In Horrifying Abuse Case

 Sadly, cases like these aren’t uncommon — contrary to a statement made by the judge who referred to the Illinois mom as a “monster.”
 Judge James Booras believes that crimes like these are usually committed by “strangers or an evil individual,” but the fact of the matter is that most victims of child abuse are victimized at the hands of their own parents or custodial guardians.
 The National Children’s Alliance reports that approximately “four out of five abusers” are the victims’ parents.

-It should be noted that the 43-year prison sentence given to the “monster” mom, was only the result of an earlier plea agreement.
+It should be noted that the 43-year prison sentence given to the “monster” mom was only the result of an earlier plea agreement.
 Lawrence pleaded “guilty” back in October to the murder of her 11-year-old daughter.
 If she had chosen to plead “not guilty,” she would have possibly been given a life sentence.
-Nonetheless, at 35-years-old, a 43-year prison stint means that she will be elderly if she ever sees freedom again.
-Judge James Booras has also ruled that the Illinois mom will not be granted any chance of early release from prison — further ensuring that she will be at least 76-years-old before she’s ever freed.
+Nonetheless, at 35 years old, a 43-year prison stint means that she will be elderly if she ever sees freedom again.
+Judge James Booras has also ruled that the Illinois mom will not be granted any chance of early release from prison, further ensuring that she will be at least 76 years old before she’s ever freed.

 Was justice adequately served in the horrific child abuse death of 11-year-old Raashanai Coley?

-[Featured image via Waukegan Police]
+[Featured Image by Waukegan Police]